-- c.
-"Online Food Ordering Platform" means the digital technology provided on a website or mobile application through which a consumer can place an order for pick-up or delivery of Prepared Food.
-Such platforms include those operated directly by Prepared Food Vendors, by companies that provide delivery of Prepared Meals to consumers, and by online food ordering systems that connect consumers to Prepared Food Vendors directly. - d.
-"Prepared Food Vendor" means any establishment located within the [NAME OF JURIS-DICTION] including selling Prepared Food to be consumed on and/or off its premises. - e.
+sumer can place an order for pick-up or delivery of Prepared Food.
+Such platforms include those operated directly by Prepared Food Vendors, by companies that provide delivery of Prepared Meals to consumers, and by online food ordering systems that connect consumers to Prepared Food Vendors directly. d.
+"Prepared Food Vendor" means any establishment located within the [NAME OF JURIS-DICTION] including selling Prepared Food to c.
+"Online Food Ordering Platform" means the mobile application through which a condigital technology provided on a website or e.
 "Prepared Food" means food or beverages, which are serviced, packaged, cooked, chopped, sliced, mixed, brewed, frozen, squeezed, poured, or otherwise prepared (collectively "prepared") for individual customers or consumers.
-Prepared Food does not include raw eggs or raw, butchered meats, fish, and/or poultry sold from a butcher case, a refrigerator case, or similar retail appliance. - f.
-"Single-Use Foodware Accessory" means all types of single-use items provided alongside Prepared Food served in single-use plates, containers, or cups, including but not limited to Utensils, tongs, chopsticks, napkins, condiment cups and packages, straws, stirrers, splash sticks, cocktail sticks, and toothpicks, cup lids, cup sleeves, cup trays, and food trays designed for a single-use for Prepared Foods. - g.
-"Single-Use" means designed to be used once and then discarded, and not designed for repeated use and sanitizing. - h.
-"Utensil" includes forks, spoons, knives, sporks, chopsticks, or other instruments used to serve food or to eat food.
+Prepared Food does not include raw eggs or raw, butchered meats, fish, and/or poultry sold from a butcher case, a refrigerator case, or similar retail appliance.